3 Ways Online Reviews are Important for Increasing Web Traffic

-HubSpot states that “review websites are a great source for getting more referral traffic.”
+HubSpot states “review websites are a great source for getting more referral traffic.”
 To take advantage of these review sites, you need to submit information about your company or create a profile.
 If a listing already exists for your company, you can claim it and update the info to make it as accurate as possible.

 See if there is a review site for your industry and make sure you get listed.
-A bonus to this referral traffic is that the customers will be highly qualified.
+A bonus to this referral traffic is the customers will be highly qualified.

 People clicking a link to a company website from a review site are more likely to be in the buying stage of their journey, and have already shown interest in that company.
 The more links and clicks a domain gets from referring pages on review sites, the better their chance of ranking high in search engines.